Oni Goroshi is a Path of Exile action-adventure video game item.

 - If you need more scrolls of wisdom, the corpse “containers” aren’t a bad source.

 Since you’re going to kill Hillock so many times, you’ll likely get some uniques (and thus the Beginner’s Luck achievement) in the process.
 IIRC I’ve gotten Redbeak, an Ezomyte Peak, a Tabula Rasa (yay !), and a Thousand Ribbons robe.
-Some of these items have a Fated version (via the Prophecies).
+Some of these items have Fated version (via the Prophecies) (edit — the fated mechanic may no longer exist in the game, I think it was retired).

 Beyond these, you can also loot stuff of some value :